Setting up a CrafterCMS production environment

 Before we begin, please review the following for requirements and supported platforms: Requirements and Supported Platforms

 We’ll first install the authoring instance.
-You can follow the Quick Start Guide to install and start authoring.
+You can follow the Getting Started to install and start authoring.

-Create your site in authoring.
-You can follow the guide Your First Website to use one of the out-of-the-box blueprints provided by Crafter CMS.
+Create your project in authoring.
+You can follow the guide Your First Project (templated) to use one of the out-of-the-box blueprints provided by Crafter CMS.

-Now that you have a site setup in authoring, the next thing to do is to setup your site in the delivery instance(s).
+Now that you have a project setup in authoring, the next thing to do is to setup your project in the delivery instance(s).
 Let’s begin the delivery installation.

 Installing the delivery instance is almost the same as installing the authoring instance.
-The difference is, if you’re installing from a zip or archive built by the gradle environment builder, you need to download/use
+The difference is, you need to download/use

-crafter-cms-delivery-3.1.X.tar.gz.
-Follow the same steps used to install your authoring environment using the delivery zip files.
+crafter-cms-delivery-VERSION.tar.gz.
+Follow the same steps used to install your authoring environment using the delivery binary files.

-init-site.sh, to help us setup our site for delivery.
+init-site.sh, to help us setup our project for delivery.

-See the guide Setup Site for a Delivery Environment for more information on setting up your site for delivery.
+See the guide Setup Project for a Delivery Environment for more information on setting up your project for delivery.